aquanauts/python_interview/README.md

 ## Submitting Your Solution

-Here's how you can submit your solution to Aquatic.
+If you've applied for an engineering role, and you've been asked to submit your solution to Aquatic, here's how:

 #### Run `make patch`